Benefits of bicycling

 PORTLAND BICYCLE MAP AND RESOURCES

-Portland Neighborhood Bike and Walk Maps (for North, Northeast, Northwest/Downtown, Southeast, Southwest and Central City)
+Portland Neighborhood Bike and Walk Maps (for North, Northeast, Northwest/Downtown, Southeast and Southwest)

 ONLINE TRIP PLANNERS

 TriMet bike/bus trip planning:

 You can find a PDF version of the Portland Biking Guide by clicking here.